-Non-operating expense and income includes fair-value adjustments of derivative liabilities on account of the warrants issued in equity financings we carried out in July 2017, February 2019, May 2020 and June 2020.
+Non-operating expense and income includes fair-value adjustments of liabilities on account of the warrants issued in equity financings we carried out in July 2017, February 2019, May 2020 and June 2020.
 These fair-value adjustments are highly influenced by our share price at each period end (revaluation date).
-Non-operating expense and income also includes issuance expenses of the ATM sales agreement between the Company and H.C.
-Wainwright & Co., LLC, or Wainwright, entered into in September 2020, pursuant to which the Company is entitled, to offer and sell ADSs having an aggregate offering price of up to \$25.0 million, or the ATM Facility, and the pro-rata share of issuance expenses from the placements related to the warrants.
-Sales-based royalties and other revenue from the license agreement with Perrigo have also been included as part of non-operating income, as the out-licensed product is not an integral part of our strategy and the amounts are not material.
+Non-operating expense and income also includes issuance expenses of the ATM sales agreements between the Company and HCW, entered into in September 2020 and September 2021, pursuant to which the Company is entitled, to offer and sell ADSs having an aggregate offering price of up to \$25.0 million, or the ATM Facility, and the pro-rata share of issuance expenses from the placements related to the warrants.
+Sales-based royalties and other revenue from the license agreement with Perrigo have also been included as part of non-operating income, as the outlicensed product is not an integral part of our strategy and the amounts are not material.